NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Equipment/The Survivor.md

 * * *

 _The Survivor_ represents rebirth through ordeal.
-When you have _The Survivor_ invested, you gain [[Feats/Diehard|Diehard]] as a bonus feat.
+When you have _The Survivor_ invested, you gain [[Diehard|Diehard]] as a bonus feat.
 If you already possess this feat, you gain a +2 item bonus to all recovery checks.
 This item bonus increases to +3 if you are at least 17th-level.

 **Activate** `pf2:0` envision